Frequently asked questions

 Contributing to your account

 You can contribute both cash and non-cash assets held more than one year.
 The most common contributions are cash and appreciated unrestricted publicly traded securities, like stocks, exchange-traded funds (ETFs), mutual funds, and bonds.
-Appreciated non-cash assets—such as restricted or privately held stock, private equity, hedge funds, real estate, and tangible personal property—are accepted on a case-by-case basis.
+Appreciated non-cash assets—such as restricted or privately held stock, private equity, hedge funds, real estate, cryptocurrency, and tangible personal property—are accepted on a case-by-case basis.
+If you have questions regarding the contribution of these asset types, please contact DAFgiving360 at 800-746-6216.

 Typically, accounts are opened, funded and ready for granting within a week of the receipt of the initial contribution.
-In some cases (during periods of high volume, if information provided on forms, funding, or granting instructions is incomplete or requires additional due diligence, and/or when assets are being transferred from a financial institution other than Charles Schwab & Co., Inc.), the process can take several weeks.
+In some cases (during periods of high volume, if information provided on forms, funding, or granting instructions is incomplete or requires additional due diligence, and/or when assets are being transferred from a financial institution other than Charles Schwab), the process can take several weeks.

 Investing your contributions

-We offer a variety of investment options depending on the account type.
+DAFgiving360 offers a variety of investment options depending on account type.

 For core accounts, you may recommend an asset allocation among a selection of investment pools.